Skip to main content

 If you are a student in F-1 OPT or OPT STEM status, you must report the following updates to OIS:

-- Change in address (within 10 days of the change occurring).
+1. Change in address (within 10 days of the change occurring).
 Your Unity ID and GlobalHome account remain active while on OPT, even after graduating from NC State University.
-You will need to update your personal address in the SEVP portal or via GlobalHome, via the Update US Address form.
+You will need to update your personal address in GlobalHome, via the OIS US Address Reporting form.

 Carry Immigration Documentation